 6: Perhaps a little on the underrated side, Wu Chieh-Jui has hit over .320 in every CPBL season he’s played.
 (This is that annoying “player paragraph that’s just a sentence” I mentioned in the promo Tweet.
 Sorry!)

 7: 20 year old Lin Ching-Kai still has some work to do with the bat, but he’s got potential to be a solid everyday player and the team isn’t afraid to use him at the top of the order.
 Lin Tzu-Chieh is another player looking for playing time in the middle infield, and Ciru will likely continue to see his name in those positions, so this spot is far from a secure one at the moment.
+It’s easy to get the sense that the Lions really like him.

 8: Lin Dai-An is not the flashiest catcher out there, but he appeared to mesh well with second-half pitching acquisitions Teddy Stankiewicz, Brock Dykxhoorn, and Tim Melville and the team will surely take that with no complaints.